15 Best Whiteboard Explainer Videos & Animation Examples (2025)

 GRIFOLS, as a brand, understood how important it is for employees selling their products to first understand the product and its production process inside out.

-Explaining the same thing to each and every employee repeatedly isn’t feasible for a large corporation like theirs.
+Explaining the same thing repeatedly to each employee isn’t feasible for a large corporation like theirs.
 So, they sought our services to explain their Albutein FlexBag process flow to their employees using a video.

 We created this whiteboard video to outline each step of the process, using suitable sketches and voiceover guidance to highlight the flow—from the production of the bags, printing, quality controls, transportation, product quality testing, and filling with albumin, to sealing and final product release to distributors.